 PSLF is by far the better choice.
 It would save Lauren almost $25,000 paying back her loans over 10 years compared to paying her loan back in full, even with $17,500 from the TLFP.

 Thank goodness Lauren didn’t just rely on the name of the forgiveness program.
-It’s easy to think the TLFP would be much better than PSLF.
+It’s easy to think the TLFP would be much better for teaching service than PSLF.
 But that’s not the case.

 The TLFP and PSLF don’t mix